It's a Mad, Mad, Mad, Mad World: Plot

 Smiler Grogan, a recently released convict, crashes his car on California State Route 74.
-With his dying breath, Grogan tells a group of motorists who stopped to help him about $350,000 buried in Santa Rosita State Park under "a big W".
+With his dying breath, Grogan tells a group of motorists who stopped to help him about $350,000 (equal to $ today) buried in Santa Rosita State Park under "a big W".
 Failing to negotiate a satisfactory way to split the money, the four cars begin a mad dash to the park.

 Melville Crump, a dentist on a second honeymoon with his wife Monica, charters a rickety biplane to Santa Rosita.
 Despite arriving in Santa Rosita first, they get locked in a hardware store's basement.
-After several attempts to break out, they blow out the wall of the basement with dynamite, and hire a cab to get to the park.
+After several attempts to break out, they blow out the basement wall with dynamite, and hire a cab to get to the park.
 Ding Bell and Benjy Benjamin, two friends on their way to Las Vegas, charter a small airplane.
 When their alcoholic pilot knocks himself out, they struggle to land the plane themselves; once on the ground, they also hire a cab to get to the park.

-J. Russell Finch, a businessman traveling with his wife Emmeline and her mother Mrs. Marcus, crashes into the furniture truck of Lennie Pike, another witness of Grogan’s crash.
+Lennie Pike, a driver of a furniture truck and witness of Grogan's crash, crashes into the convertible Imperial Crown of J. Russell Finch, a businessman traveling with his wife Emmeline and her mother Mrs. Marcus.
 Finch persuades British Army Lieutenant Colonel J. Algernon Hawthorne to drive them to Santa Rosita.
 After a nasty argument, Mrs. Marcus and Emmeline exit the car to hitch their own ride.
 Hawthorne crashes the car while driving through a tunnel, and he and Finch come to blows.

 Pike stops motorist Otto Meyer for a ride and tells him about the money; the greedy Meyer decides to search for the treasure himself, and abandons Pike, convincing two service station attendants to detain him.
 Pike destroys the station, steals a tow truck, and picks up Mrs. Marcus and Emmeline.
 Mrs. Marcus calls her son Sylvester, who lives close to Santa Rosita, but he misunderstands and drives to meet her.
 Eventually, the group reunites with Russell and Hawthorne, and continues to head to the park.
 Meyer stops to help a stranded miner get back to his very rural cabin.
 Trying to get back to the highway, Meyer fails at crossing a deep river and his car is swept away, leading him to steal another motorist's car.